davidyanceyjr/haskell-hackerrank/README.md

 to research or just plain couldn't solve the problem with my skills.
 I like to include the solutions for study and in some cases - where I found a solution - compare my solution with others.

 I did study the solutions to the problems, looking at several languages.
-I learned the terseness of Haskell was spoiling me for sure.
+Haskell has a special place in my coded heart.